August 26, 2021

-Does the Battle Ever Get Any Easier?
+Does the Battle Against Sexual Sin Ever Get Easier?

 It’s happened to me more times than I can count.
 I’m sitting with a man who has given in to sexual sin for the majority of his life.
 He’s tried many things to stop, but he keeps failing to say “no” to temptation.
 He’s fighting to believe that victory is possible, but he feels weary and scared.
-Teetering on the edge of hope and despair, he asks me a simple question: “Does the battle ever get any easier?”
+Teetering on the edge of hope and despair, he asks me a simple question: “Does the battle against sexual sin ever get any easier?”

 In humility, we always need to treat each person as a unique individual, and that requires great attention to the details of their lives.
-I always want err on being slow to speak and quick to listen.
+I always want err on the side of being slow to speak and quick to listen.
 I want to assume that I don’t know what this person needs unless I first get to know them.
 I want a holy curiosity about his or her life.
 I don’t just want to know about his sexual sin.
 I want to know about his family, his childhood, his hopes, his disappointments, his suffering, and his understanding of the world, God, and himself.

 As I get to know someone more intimately, I begin to understand in greater ways the functionality of sexual sin in his life.
-I see more and more the specific false promises that sin has tailor-made to fit someone’s particular desires and weaknesses.
+I see more and more the specific false promises that sin has tailor-made to fit his particular desires and weaknesses.
 Consider the complex algorithms employed by modern social media giants.
 How is it that Facebook knows exactly what advertisement will hook you?
 It’s because Facebook has studied you.
 Facebook knows your heart based on what you click on and how long you stay.
 Sin operates in the same way.
 The battle is so difficult partly because you have an enemy who knows exactly where you are weak.
 Sin preys on its knowledge of your life, your sufferings, your heart, and your desires, and it exploits them.

 If we’re honest, we often live our lives thinking only about the present, and sin capitalizes on this short-sightedness.
 If I only think of life in 24-hour chunks, then what’s the big deal about eating one or two donuts?
 No problem, right?
 But what if I eat two donuts every day for a whole week?
 That’s 14 donuts.
 What if I eat that same amount for an entire month?
 Now you’re looking at close to 60 donuts!
 It’s not hard to see that this kind of lifestyle will lead to major health problems down the road.
-The problem is that you can’t simply stop eating donuts one day and then pretend like you didn’t eat donuts every day for the past 10 years.
-The effects of those 10 years will linger and perhaps have lasting, lifelong consequences.
+The problem is that you can’t simply stop eating donuts one day and then pretend like you didn’t eat donuts every day for the past ten years.
+The effects of those ten years will linger and perhaps have lasting, lifelong consequences.

 We reap what we sow.
 In Galatians 6, Paul doesn’t sugarcoat the impact of years of sowing into fleshly desires.
 He writes, “Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.
-For the one who sows to his own flesh will from the flesh reap corruption” (Galatians 6:7–8).
+For the one who sows to his own flesh will from the flesh reap corruption” (Gal.
+6:7–8).
 Sin has a corrupting impact on our hearts and minds.
 Every time you give in to sexual temptation, you are sowing seeds of corruption.
 Think of it like an investment.
 Sexual sin isn’t just an isolated event.
 Giving into temptation today makes it harder to resist tomorrow.
-And science has now definitively shown how habitual pornography use in particular actually rewires your brain to make you that much more prone to return again and again to your sin.
+And science has now definitively shown how habitual pornography use, in particular, actually rewires your brain to make you that much more prone to return again and again to your sin.

 That’s the bad news.
 Most people wait far too long to stop investing into sin and corruption.
-Just like you can’t erase years of unhealthy eating, you can’t erase years of sinful seed sowing either.
+Just like you can’t erase years of unhealthy eating, you can’t erase years of sinful seed-sowing, either.

 But the good news of the gospel is far better than being given a do-over.
-Jesus is greater than our sin, he’s greater than our pasts, and he’s promised us a future that is bright with biblical hope.
+Jesus is greater than our sin, he’s greater than our past, and he’s promised us a future that is bright with biblical hope.

 First, we must acknowledge that God’s grace in Jesus Christ is more powerful than decades of sinful sowing to the flesh.
 Jesus, by the Spirit, raises the dead to life.
 There is no one who is too far gone from the free offer of the gospel.
 Our hope is not simply in being cleaned up; our hope is that we have been made new creations who are definitively alive to God in Christ.